muffycompo/radiusdesk-installer/README.md

 ## Installation & Usage
 1. Clone or download the project.

-   a) If you have git already installed, just use `git clone git clone https://github.com/muffycompo/radiusdesk-installer.git`. **Note:** you can install git on RHEL/CentOS 6.x via yum (`yum install -y git`)
+   a) If you have git already installed, just use `git clone https://github.com/muffycompo/radiusdesk-installer.git`. **Note:** you can install git on RHEL/CentOS 6.x via yum (`yum install -y git`)

    b) If you prefer to download the zip file `wget -cL https://github.com/muffycompo/radiusdesk-installer/archive/master.zip`. **Note:** just make sure you have **wget** and **unzip** installed (`yum install -y wget unzip`)
 2. Run/execute the Installer script as **root** `cd radiusdesk-installer; ./rd-installer` and walk through the wizard.